ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 val f : ([> `Bla | `Bli ] as 'a) -> 'a = <fun>
 ```

-Because of the `x -> x` pattern the types infered as domain and codomain are the same, this is expressed by the aliasing `as 'a`.
+Because of the `x -> x` pattern the types inferred as domain and codomain are the same, this is expressed by the aliasing `as 'a`.
 As `` `Bla`` must be part of the domain and `` `Bli`` must be part of the codomain, they both end up being part of the common type.
 A finer type-checker would infer more precise types.
 Type-checking is an approximation and a trade-off, some valid program are rejected, some types are too coarse.

 ### Performances